ehsantillan/backendcash-api/README.md

 # BACKENDCASH - API

-ABM about User and Loan.
+CRUD about User and Loan.

 User and Loan are not created by api, but yes by the database (H2).